 Rollins Band founder, Henry Rollins (amazon), is an American singer, actor, comedian, presenter, and activist.
-His political activism portfolio includes the campaign for LGBT rights, World Hunger Relief, and the Peace Movement; an initiative that seeks to put an end to all war.
+His political activism portfolio includes the campaign for LGBT rights, World Hunger Relief, and the Peace Movement; an initiative that seeks to put an end to all wars.

-The honey bee, being the busiest and most hardworking bee, produce honey.
+The honey bee, being the busiest and most hardworking bee, produce honey and honeycomb.
 They work all day, taking nectar to create honey for the nutrition of their young ones.
-And for the nourishment of humans.
+And bees create nature's superfood, honey, for the nourishment of humans.
 If you love honey, that’s one more reason to care about the safety of the honey bee population.

 “The bee collects honey from flowers in such a way as to do the least damage or destruction to them, and he leaves them whole, undamaged and fresh, just as he found them.”